Employee Handbooks - Work Rules - Employee Conduct: Georgia

 - Georgia law prohibits smoking in most public places, including enclosed areas within places of employment.
 See Smoking Restrictions.

-- Georgia law encourages employers to give time off for employee breastfeeding.
-See Break Time for Natural Feeding.
+- Georgia law requires employers to give paid time off for employees to express breast milk.
+See Breastfeeding Breaks.

 - Georgia law restricts electronic monitoring of communications.
 See Electronic Monitoring and Surveillance.